 Yellowjackets in Knoxville TN

-Yellowjackets are likely the most known wasp in the nation.
-There are several species but typically have a black and yellow striped body with yellow legs.
-These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans, were it not for their opportunistic behavior of nesting in structural voids, attics, and cavities associated with landscaping features.
+Found throughout the United States, yellowjackets, along with European hornets, are the most infamous structure-infesting wasps.
+These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans were it not for their opportunistic behavior of nesting in structural voids, attics, and cavities associated with landscaping features.
 Adult yellowjackets feed mainly on fruit juices and other sweet liquid materials, whereas their larvae are fed bits of soft-bodied insects like caterpillars and flies.
-In the late summer and fall months, they tend to get aggressive and may sting repeatedly when they feel threatened.

-Yellowjackets can nest both below the ground and above the ground.
+Yellowjackets can be divided into ground nesters, which frequently use old rodent burrows and aerial nesters.
 Above-ground nests are found among the leafy branches of trees and shrubs and also on structures.
-Occasionally, the nest may be constructed on the side of a building, in wall voids, under eaves, crawlspace, and attics.
+Occasionally, the nest may be constructed on the side of a building, in wall voids, under eaves, crawlspaces, and attics.
 The entrance of the nest is normally a hole located at the bottom.
 These aerial nesters don’t become scavengers in the fall, but they are extremely defensive when their nests are disturbed.
-This makes it very important to never attempt to approach or knockdown a nest on your own.
+Locating the nest, through observing flight patterns, is essential to eliminate them.

 Need help with Yellowjacket control?